HimanUK/himanuk.github.io/_pages/RL_blog.md

 title: "RL Blog"
 permalink: /rlblog/
 author_profile: true
+excerpt: "I intend to write at least one blog post every week wherein I cover some aspect of RL.
+I wish to stress on building a strong intuition before delving deep into the mathematics of the subject."
 ---

-I intend to write at least one blog post every week wherein I cover some aspect of RL.
-I wish to stress on building a strong intuition before delving deep into the mathematics of the subject.

 {% include group-by-array collection=site.posts field="tags" %}